IgniteUI/igniteui-xplat-docs/doc/en/components/linear-gauge.md

 ## Required Modules

-The `XamLinearGauge` requires the following modules.
+The `XamLinearGauge` requires the following modules:

 ```razor
 LinearGaugeModule